19hours/sg-statutes/Acts/Income Tax Act.md

 where A

-has the same meaning as in sub-paragraph (ii); and
+has the same meaning as in sub‑paragraph (ii); and

 B